DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Problem Statement

-General statements about which memory accesses of a program could leak information are hard to make in practice.
-All memory accesses must be assumed to potentially leak information if the attacker can associate them with relevant data elements of structures.
+\paragraph{Design goals.} General statements about which memory accesses of a program could leak information are hard to make in practice.
+All memory accesses must be assumed to potentially leak information if the attacker can associate them with relevant data elements or structures.
 For the adversary it is sufficient to distinguish two memory locations to learn one bit of information.
 Those memory locations could be two different data structures, e.g., two variables, or different elements within the same data structure, e.g., different entries in a table.
 To protect all possible programs, the data structures of a program and the elements within data structures both need to be randomized.

-The goal of our work is to provide a protection mechanism against side-channel attacks that can be applied to arbitrary enclave programs without involvement of its developer.
+The goal of our work is to provide a protection mechanism against side-channel attacks that can be applied to \emph{arbitrary enclave programs without developer assistance}.
 In particular, the developer must not be required to follow any rules or guidelines for programming his application or add annotations to the source code.
-This is important for seamless integration of a side-channel defense into the existing development processes.
-While annotating ``critical'' data in general helps improving the performance of most solutions it is also error prone for non-security experts.
-Especially in non-cryptographic applications it is not always obvious which accesses to data objects might leak sensitive information.
+While annotating ``critical'' data in general helps improving the performance of most solutions, it is also very error-prone: especially in non-cryptographic applications, it is not always obvious which accesses to data objects might leak sensitive information.
+This is crucial as most software developers are not security experts and cannot comprehensively identify data that could leak information.